 Majors are established by the University to provide specialization and advanced work in a technological discipline.
 Each major represents an industry current technology field and is designed to change as the technology within the field progresses.
 In completing the course requirements of a major, students select topic areas that emphasize skills associated with specific industry targets.

-The University has provided in this catalog grouped elective courses beyond the required courses for each major; however, each student may select courses from any major they desire in combination to individually customize their educational degrees beyond the minimum requirements.
+The University has provided in this catalog grouped courses specific to each major; however, each student may select courses from any major they desire in combination to individually customize their educational degrees beyond the minimum requirements.